 The contemporary media environment allows for online volunteering where volunteers can participate without being physically present or being affiliated with a traditional organisation.
 Challenging the traditional types of volunteering and accounting for the new trends, this study identifies different types of online and offline volunteering and examines the relationship between them.
-Drawing on online survey data from 816 U.S.-based volunteers, this study finds that active online volunteers are also active offline volunteers, suggesting that volunteering in one sphere can complement volunteering in the other sphere.
+Drawing on online survey data from 816 U.S.-based volunteering in one sphere can complement volunteering in the other sphere.
 This study discusses implications for understanding volunteering as a complex activity where individuals engage in varied organisational contexts to different degrees and extend their participation to both online and offline spheres.